conductor-oss/conductor/docs/intro/index.md

 # High Level Architecture
 ![Architecture](images/conductor-architecture.png)

-The API and stroage layers are pluggable and provides ability to work with different backend and queue service providers.
+The API and storage layers are pluggable and provide ability to work with different backend and queue service providers.

 # Installing and Running